-Later that evening, we’ll meet in the dining room for our first dinner together and we’ll get to know each other better.
-In the evening, those who wish to can meet up for a relaxing evening of knitting and chat.
+Later that evening, we’ll meet in the dining room for our first dinner together after which we’ll adjourn to the pub for a relaxing evening of knitting and chat.
 The inn has a licensed bar and serves real ale and cider.

-After our Saturday night dinner, and back by popular demand, well meet back in the Orangery for an evening of Today’s Sweater!
+After our Saturday night dinner, and back by popular demand, well meet back in the Orangery to show off our Shibori projects and enjoy an evening of Today’s Sweater.
 This Finished Object show and tell has become something of a tradition at our weekend workshops, and is hosted by Brenda, as only she can.
-Bring whatever you like to share with the group - FOs, UFOs; successful projects or those less so!
-You can count on learning more about your fellow gwlana weekenders, much cheering for your knitted work from all assembled, and a really lovely, warm, knitterly glow as you head off to bed.
-This is one of our favourite parts of the weekend!
+Every project has a story to tell, and this is your night to share it.
+Bring whatever you like to share with the group - FOs, UFOs; successful projects or those less so.
+You can count on learning even more about your fellow gwlana weekenders tonight, plus much cheering for your knitted work from all assembled, and a really lovely, warm, knitterly glow as you head off to bed.
+This is one of our favourite parts of the weekend.

 After a substantial Sunday Lunch and the thrill of the Marketplace, the rest of your afternoon and evening is free to spend as you choose.
-This is a great opportunity to explore the beautiful Cleddau Estuary, go for a drive in the country, organize your recent stash acquisitions, nap, knit on the porch or in the lounge – whatever you wish!
-And because we know some of you can’t put your needles down, Brenda and Felix will be available from 3-5 Sunday afternoon in the Bar area to answer questions, bounce design ideas off or just chat and knit with.
+This is a opportunity to explore the beautiful Cleddau Estuary, go for a walk in the countryside, catalog your recent stash acquisitions, nap, knit on the porch or in the lounge – whatever you wish!
+And because we know some of you can’t put your needles down, Brenda and Caerthan will be available from 3-5 Sunday afternoon in the Bar area to answer questions, bounce design ideas off or just chat and knit with.

-Our last class together on Monday morning features something new and different for each workshop, with the focus on interesting techniques that you might not have tried before, and small projects that are easy to travel with.
+Our last class together on Monday morning features a new and different class for each workshop, with the focus on interesting techniques that you might not have tried before, and small projects that are easy to travel with.
 It's always a secret, and always memorable.
 We promise you’ll love it.